Name: Siberian Ginseng (Eleutherococcus senticosus)

-Siberian ginseng occurs in Chinese herbals dating from the second millennia BC.
-While there is some confusion about which type of ginseng was being applied, there is no doubt that senticosus was one of them because there is an accurate description of the plant in an ode from the Qing dynasty.
+Siberian ginseng occurs in Chinese herbals dating from the second millennia.
+While there is some confusion about which type of ginseng was being applied, there is no doubt that Senticosus was one of them, because we have an accurate description of the plant in an ode from the Qing dynasty.

 Siberian ginseng is composed of a number of compounds called eleutherosides but shows no trace of the ginsenosides found in Panax ginseng.

 Many herbalists now consider senticosus to be more effective and stimulating than Panax and recommend it for boosting the body’s natural defence system.

 The compounds make the plant, antiviral, an adaptogen; aphrodisiac; a vasodilator, hypoglycaemic, an adrenal stimulant, has anti-toxic activity in chemotherapy and anti-stress.

 Two catastrophic events of the 20th century brought this plant to prominence: the first was the discovery of HIV, and the other, the nuclear disaster at Chernobyl.
 It was found that high doses of the herb inhibited the replication of HIV cells in the acutely or chronically infected; and gave relief and protection in cases of radiation burns.